Fraxinetum: Decline and defeat

-In 956, a raid into the Upper Rhine Valley prompted Otto I to send an embassy to the Umayyad court, which he clearly believed had the power to control Fraxinetum.
+In 956, an incursion into the Upper Rhine Valley prompted Otto I to send an embassy to the Umayyad court, which he clearly believed had the power to control Fraxinetum.
 Ballan calls their raid deep into Otto's territory "their first major miscalculation".
 Several embassies were exchanged between the two most powerful courts in western Europe.
 After this, material aid from Spain to Fraxinetum declined substantially.

 In 972, the Muslims captured Abbot Maiolus of Cluny while he was crossing the Alps and held him for ransom.
 After his release, Maiolus organized a military response.
 Led by Count William I of Provence and Count Arduin of Turin, a Christian force drawn from Provence, Piedmont and Septimania defeated the Muslims in the battle of Tourtour in the summer of 972.
 Fraxinetum fell by the end of the year after a short siege.

 With the fall of Fraxinetum, those Muslims who did not go into exile were either killed or sold into slavery.
 Many converted to Christianity and remained in Provence as serfs, while the formerly Muslim lands were parcelled out among the victorious Provençal nobles.